- What Causes Mouth Ulcers?

 Switch to a toothpaste free from SLS if you are prone to mouth ulcers.

-We all experience stress, but if stress overwhelms you, it can weaken your immune system.
+We all experience stress, but if stress overwhelms you, it can weaken your immune system, making you more prone to mouth ulcers.

 Mouth ulcers also can also occur alongside chronic health conditions, such as coeliac disease, inflammatory bowel disease, diabetes or any other condition which adversely affects immunity.